JuergenGutsch/blog/_source/_posts/2025-05-12-central-package-management.md

 - NuGet
 ---

-Since a while I took over two more roles in the company.
-Besides being a software engineer, I'm also responsible sharing knowledge, keeping awareness, and supporting projects regards quality assurance and application security.
-The later is the topic why I'm writing this lines.
+I took over two more roles in the company for a while.
+Besides being a software engineer, I'm also responsible for sharing knowledge, raising awareness, and supporting projects regarding quality assurance and application security.
+The latter is the topic for which I'm writing these lines.

 ## Package Vulnerabilities

-In Visual Studio, NuGet is checking the referenced packages for vulnerabilities which is a great new feature.
-We now see a notification in VS if a referenced package or a transitive package has vulnerabilities.
-We can also run a dotnet CLI command to see if a packages has vulnerabilities, which is also great.
-The CLI command can be used in build pipelines to automatically check for vulnerabilities during build time.
+In Visual Studio, NuGet is checking the referenced packages for vulnerabilities, which is a great new feature.
+We now see a notification in VS if a referenced or transitive package has vulnerabilities.
+We can also run a dotnet CLI command to see if a package has vulnerabilities, which is also great.
+The CLI command can be used in build pipelines to check for vulnerabilities during build time automatically.
 Awesome.

-For a while now, we at our company are using a separate tool that is scanning our repositories on a code change on the main branches and PRs.
-This tool is not using NuGet but reads out all files that have NuGet references, like project files and other package reference files.
+For a while now, our company has been using a separate tool that scans our repositories during code changes on the main branches and PRs.
+This tool does not use NuGet but reads all files that have NuGet references, such as project files and other package reference files.
 It checks the package names and version against CVE Databases for published vulnerabilities and reports them directly to us via Slack notifications.
 We can also create Jira tickets directly within the tool and assign them to the right project and the right person to solve the problem.
-Also this tool is scanning transitive packages, which is cool in general.
+Also, this tool is scanning transitive packages, which is cool in general.

 ## Vulnerable Transitive Packages

-In the previous section I mentioned transitive packages two times.
-Those are packages referenced by packages you are referencing on your projects directly.
-Kind of second or third level references.
+In the previous section, I mentioned transitive packages two times.
+These are packages referenced by the packages you are referencing on your projects directly—they are kind of second—or third-level references.

 What's the problem with those?
 Counter question:
-Who would you solve vulnerabilities in those kind of packages?
+Who would you solve vulnerabilities in that kind of package?
 Exactly!
 That's the problem!

-Vulnerabilities in direct referenced packages can be updated really simple.
-Just update to a patched package version where the problem is solved, right?
+Vulnerabilities in directly referenced packages can be updated really simply.
+Just update to a patched package version, and the problem is solved, right?

-> In most cases CVE databases list vulnerabilities that have a patch already.
-Otherwise you would make a vulnerability publicly known that can't be patched, which is dangerous for the user of a vulnerable package.
-The tool we use, as well as the NuGet audit feature are checking against CVE databases.
+> In most cases, CVE databases list vulnerabilities that have already been patched.
+Otherwise, you would make a vulnerability publicly known that can't be patched, which is dangerous for the user of a vulnerable package.
+The tool we use and the NuGet audit feature check against CVE databases.
 >
-> Vulnerabilities that are not listed in those databases, can't be found using those tools.
-Those vulnerabilities are called Zero-Day-Vulnerability.
+> Vulnerabilities that are not listed in those databases cannot be found using those tools.
+These are called Zero-Day vulnerabilities.

 Since transitive packages are not directly referenced, you can't easily increase the version number to a patched version.